What is Personal Protective Equipment (PPE) in Health and Social Care?

 Personal Protective Equipment (PPE) in health and social care refers to a range of protective clothing and equipment that is designed to safeguard health and social care professionals, as well as patients, from the risk of infection and other hazards.

-This equipment serves as a critical barrier between healthcare workers and potential infectious agents, ensuring a safer environment within healthcare settings.
+This equipment serves as an important barrier between healthcare workers and potential infectious agents, ensuring a safer environment within healthcare settings.

 Here are the various types of PPE commonly utilised in health and social care: